gdtyra/gdtyra.github.io/index.md

 The new system was also being designed with a scalable serverless architecture that allowed for a lot of parallelization in the workflow.
 However, we found that, while our system might be free to parallelize, we were being throttled by downstream dependencies and needed to rate limit ourselves to avoid having our requests rejected.

-The new system was not purely a replacement but also added the capability for certifications at a more granular inventory level than before.
 This additionally required work within the Amazon fulfillment center systems for receiving inventory.
 We needed to do this work ourselves in a foreign codebase which needed to be understood.
-It was also a very dangerous and mission-critical part of the code to make changes to, although we were able to do it in such a way that the worst possible impact would be extra boxes around items that didn't them as opposed to halting the inventory receive process entirely.
+It was also a very dangerous and mission-critical part of the code to make changes to, although we were able to do it in such a way that the worst possible impact would be extra boxes around items that didn't need them as opposed to halting the inventory receive process entirely.

 ### Stack
 The existing certification system consisted of an RDS Aurora instance fronted by an HTTP REST service.
 A website built on a Java framework that I think was itself built on Spring MVC acted as the frontend to this service.
 The system used its relational database for, among other things, a queue of work to be done which everyone agreed was strange and problematic.